sixfeetup/2025_AIFD7_BattleOfTheBots/slides.md

 - Run commands and add to output with `/run`
 - Show cost with `/tokens`
 - Clear context with `/clear`
-- Start with `--lint-command` and `--test-command` run your test suite after each time the AI edits your code
+- Start with `--lint-cmd` and `--test-cmd --auto-test` to run your test suite after each change

 # DEMO: Claude Code {data-background="images/6.png"}